Can You Have a Side Job While Working in Disability Employment? 8 Recommended Side Jobs!

 The most important aspect of starting a side job is how to find work.

-Many people may want to do side jobs but are unsure how to find them.
+Many people may want to do a side job but are unsure how to find opportunities.

-While you can earn using specific sites or apps for flea markets or audio streaming, for others like web writing, video editing, or programming, you need to find clients first.
+While you can earn using specific sites or apps for flea markets or audio streaming, for others like web writing, video editing, or programming, you first need to find clients.

-Here are some recommended methods to find clients:
+Here are some recommended ways to find clients:

-Crowdsourcing is a platform that connects people who want to request work with those looking for work online.
+Crowdsourcing platforms connect people who want to outsource work with those looking for work online.

 Popular crowdsourcing platforms include CrowdWorks and Lancers.

-On social media, you can search for "programmer recruitment" on X (formerly Twitter) or Instagram and communicate via direct messages to potentially secure projects.
+On social media, you can search for "programmer wanted" on platforms like X (formerly Twitter) or Instagram and negotiate directly via DM to secure projects.

-Additionally, you can edit videos for a friend's wedding as a way to gain experience.
+Additionally, you might edit a friend's wedding video as a way to gain experience.

-For technical side jobs, building a track record is crucial, so it's recommended to steadily work on projects.
+For technical side jobs, building a track record is crucial, so it's recommended to steadily complete projects.

-6. Points and Precautions for People with Disabilities Doing Side Jobs
+6. Important Points and Precautions for People with Disabilities Doing Side Jobs

 6-1.
 Avoid Side Jobs That Affect Your Main Job